Value for Money 40%

 Many of the hotels are family-friendly

-Hotel Schweizerhof has daycare for children over three years, as does The Palace with its Palazzino Kids Club.
-The Suvretta House Hotel has a kindergarten for small guests from 12 months old, and a children’s restaurant.
-Kempi Kids Club, in the Grand Hotel des Bains Kempinski, officially takes children from three years, although it will also care for baby guests.
-The Kulm Hotel nursery accepts children from three years and organises a daily children’s supper.
+Hotel Schweizerhof has daycare for children over three years, as does Badrutt’s Palace Hotel with its Palazzino Kids Club.
+Suvretta House has a kindergarten for small guests from 12 months old, and a children’s restaurant.
+Kempi Kids Club, in the Kempinski Grand Hotel des Bains, officially takes children from three years, although it will also care for baby guests.
+The The Kulm nursery accepts children from three years and organises a daily children’s supper.

 In fact, all the major hotels can arrange babysitting, and the ski schools accept children from four years of age.
 There’s also a Club Med in town – down in St Moritz Bad.
 It attracts a very international clientele, which means English is spoken as widely in as French.
 Ski school for adults and children, and childcare for 4-17 year olds are included in the all-inclusive package price, and the hotel has an indoor swimming-pool.